numba/numba/docs/source/reference/deprecation.rst

 - In Numba 0.54: Eager compilation of device functions will be deprecated.
-- In Numba 0.55: Eager compilation of device functions will be unsupported and attempts to eagerly compile device functions will raise an error.
+- In Numba 0.55: Eager compilation of device functions will be unsupported and the provision of signatures for device functions will only enforce casting.

 .. _rocm_unmaintained: